 Greenway Ambassadors are our super-volunteers, folks who love the East Coast Greenway and offer to pitch in on events, trail stewardship, social media, and more.
 Interested in pitching in?
-Write to Luis Diaz, our NJ & NY Greenway Coordinator.
+Write to Allison Burson, our National Greenway Director.

 Many thanks to our New Jersey Ambassadors, who include: